-REQU JEST FOR ACCESS TO CLIENT RECORD OF:
+REQU EST FOR ACCESS TO CLIENT REC CORD OF :

 (Print Client's First and Last Name)

 1. Client Information:

-Date of Birth / / Addre ess:
+Date of Birth // Address:

-Last 4 digits of SS#: or DTA "Agency ID" number:
+Last 4 digits of SS#: o r DTA "Agency ID" number:

-2. access to my DTA case informati application or benefits with a DT
+2. access to my DTA case information (application or benefits with a DTA case) (name of organization) to have SNAP or cash benefits) and to discuss my ase manager, supervisor, and any other DTA valid for 12 months from the date signed unless I in other communications.

 3. By signing below, I certify that I am the person named above.

 Date (Client's Signature)